 embrace the journey

 Welcome to our intimate, boutique wellness studio.
-We are nestled in a 113-year-old historic home, ideal for truly escaping the commercial world and replacing it with one of connection, intimacy and wellness.
+We are nestled in a century old historic home, ideal for truly escaping the commercial world and replacing it with one of connection, intimacy and wellness.

 Our mission is to create a safe space for you to embark on your self-healing journey and become a Master of Self.
 Here you will find an inviting space where we all come together as one.
 Where everyone has a voice and where we are all part of the conversation.
 We incorporate many different modalities into our wellness programs such as yoga, meditation, breath work, diet, lifestyle and the OG yogi philosophies as a holistic approach to wellness.
 We offer traditional 60 minute yoga classes as well as more all encompassing wellness programs, private sessions and reiki.
 We are a place that fosters self-healing, self-discovery and self-empowerment.
 Here you will embark on your journey to self, discover your inner Warrior and unleash your power on your mat.

 Hi, I'm Amber